tanerizawa/dear/README.md

 ## Usage

 Run the backend and then launch the Android app.
 The app communicates with the API under `http://localhost:8000/api/v1`.

+### Android Usage

+Long‑press any message in the conversation to enter selection mode.
+A delete icon will appear in the top bar so you can remove the selected messages, similar to how WhatsApp handles chat message deletion.

 ### Authentication workflow